-'''

-yum install cvmfs cvmfs-config-default
+sudo yum install cvmfs cvmfs-config-default

-'''

-If yum does not show the latest packages, clean the yum cache by yum clean all.
+If yum does not show the latest packages, clean the yum cache by sudo yum clean all.
 Packages can be also installed with rpm instead with the command rpm -vi.
-On Ubuntu, use dpkg -i on the cvmfs and cvmfs-config-default deb packages.
+On Ubuntu, use sudo apt-get install cvmfs cvmfs-config-default